thecaleblee/calebmastersnext/README.md

 # calebmasters.dev
-#### Source for calebmasters.dev
+#### Source for react.calebmasters.dev

 ### Site Details
-The site is split into two repos & built on two different tech stacks.
-This portion was built out with React/Next.js.
-The other portion is just HTML/SCSS; it's code can be found [here](https://github.com/thecaleblee/calebmasters).
+The site is split into three repos & built on three different tech stacks.
+This portion was built with React/Next.js.
+The others were built with Angular/SCSS - it's code can be found [here](https://github.com/thecaleblee/calebmastersng), and HTML/CSS (later converted to SCSS because the novelty wore off) - it's code can be found [here](https://github.com/thecaleblee/calebmasters).

 ## Development
 To run the development server: